jlnovais/JN.RabbitMQClient/README.md

 ## Message processing instructions
 `OK` - message is considered as successfully processed

-`RequeueMessageWithDelay` - message is removed from the queue, but sent to a retry queue for latter processing (typically with a dead letter configuration)
+`RequeueMessageWithDelay` - message is removed from the queue, but sent to a retry queue for later processing (typically with a dead letter configuration)

 `IgnoreMessage` - message is removed from the queue and ignored